jsr-p/pmldiku-exam-paper/code/README.md

 # How to run the code:

+First, create an conda environment following the guide [here](../README.md) and install the `pmldiku` package.

 ## A:
 The results for question A are created by running the scripts inside [scripts](./scripts/) in the order: